uhasker/getting-things-done-in-next-js/src/chapter4/06-working-with-multiple-tables.md

 Let's add projects to our application.
 Each project can contain multiple tasks and each task should belong to exactly one project.

-Now it might be tempting to simply add a project ID and name to each task row.
+It might be tempting to simply add a project ID and name to each task row.
 However, that would lead to a lot of redundant data.
+After all, you would now have to repeat the project name over and over again.

+And consider what would happen once you add more project fields like a project description, status, etc.
+You would now have to repeat all these fields as well for every project.
+This will quickly become quite repetitive.

-This is bad primarily because it means that if we update tasks or project we might make a mistake somewhere resulting in malformed data.
+Repeating this information is not just unwieldy, it means that if we update some project fields we might make a mistake somewhere resulting in malformed data.

 For example, we might forget to change a project name in some row.
 Suddenly we would have a project with one ID and two names.

-Therefore it is good practice to split data into multiple tables to reduce redundancy and improve data integrity.
+Therefore, it is good practice to split data into multiple tables to reduce redundancy and improve data integrity.
 Each table should contain data about a specific entity (like "task" or "project").

 The entities can then be linked together using **foreign keys**.

 ### Foreign Keys

-Let's create a project table:
+Let's create a `project` table:

 ```sql
 create table project (